The opening title sequence designed by Saul Bass makes this the first movie to use computer graphics.

 613 of 619 found this interesting Interesting? |

-Uncredited Second Unit Cameraman Irmin Roberts invented the famous "zoom out and track in" shot (now sometimes called "contra-zoom" or "trombone shot") to convey the sense of vertigo to the audience.
-The view down the mission stairwell cost nineteen thousand dollars for just a couple of seconds of screentime.
+Uncredited second unit cameraman Irmin Roberts invented the famous "zoom out and track in" shot (now sometimes called "contra-zoom" or "trombone shot") to convey the sense of vertigo to the audience.
+The view down the mission stairwell cost $19,000 for just a couple of seconds of screentime.

 The Empire Hotel where James Stewart eventually finds Kim Novak is (as of 2009) the Hotel Vertigo (formerly the York) located at 940 Sutter Street in the heart of San Francisco.
 Novak's character lived in Room 501, which still retains many of its aspects captured in this movie.